Stain Birch Veneer In 5 Easy Steps

 These five steps will help guide you along the way and have you doing it yourself like the pros in no time flat.

-Step 1 – Preparing the Veneer for Sanding
+Step 1 - Prepare the Veneer for Sanding

 Use a very fine bristle paintbrush to apply the stain.
 Make straight strokes towards the path of the grain and cover the surface lightly overlapping the strokes.
 If the surface is vertical, you should start from the top, however, in the case of horizontal surfaces, you must start from one end towards the other end.
 Avoid maintaining consistency or any kind of drips.
 Any extra stain can be removed with the help of a clean rag.
 Several coats can be applied as per the requirement however the recommended time for the drying of each coat of stain should be followed.

-Do sanding, using a 220-grit paper between all the coats.
+Sand, using 220-grit paper, between all the coats.
 Apply three clear finish coats.
 You may use the same brush which you used for the stain.
 To get better results, use long and straight strokes towards the direction of the grain.
-To get a smooth and bubbles free finish, avoid redoing sections.
+To get a smooth and bubbles-free finish, avoid redoing sections.